Invite friends and family to read the obituary and add memories.

-Carter was a longtime resident of Paragould before moving to Little Rock to be near her son.
-She was a graduate of Lafe High School in 1964.
-She retired as a senior branch office administrator with Edward Jones after 25 years of service.
-She previously worked at First National Bank of Paragould and was among the first employees of Walmart.
-The Paragould location was store no. 36, where she worked for nearly 19 years as the office cashier.
+Carter was a graduate of Lafe High School and retired as a senior branch office administrator with Edward Jones after 26 years of service where she earned limited partnership status.
+Earlier in her career, she worked at First National Bank of Paragould and was among the first employees of Walmart.
+She worked for nearly 19 years as the office cashier at the Paragould location, store No. 36.
 During her employment, company founder Sam Walton traveled to Paragould to recognize her for a milestone anniversary.

 She was a member of East Side Baptist Church, now Harvest Baptist Church, of Paragould.

-Survivors include her son, Shane Carter of Little Rock; a sister, Melba Wheeler of St. Peters, Missouri; her granddog, Ben; and many nieces and nephews, cousins, and other extended family members and close friends.
+Survivors include her son, Shane Carter of Little Rock; her sister, Melba Wheeler of St. Peters, Missouri; many nieces, nephews, and cousins; other extended family members and close friends; her granddog, Ben.

-She was preceded in death by her parents, Loyd and Alma White; her husband of 50 years, Johnny Carter; and a sister, Christene Holt.
+She was preceded in death by her parents, Loyd and Alma White; her husband of nearly 51 years, Johnny Carter; and a sister, Christene Holt.

 Heath Funeral Home of Paragould is in charge of arrangements.
-Visitation will be held Saturday, Jan.
-3, beginning at 11:30 a.m., with the funeral beginning at 1 p.m. at the funeral home.
-Burial will be at Linwood Cemetery.
+Visitation will be held Saturday, January 3, 2026, beginning at 11:30 a.m., with the funeral to follow at 1 p.m. at the funeral home.
+Burial will be in Linwood Cemetery.
 Pastors Eddie Gene Wright and Laramie LeQuieu will officiate.
+Pallbearers include Ronald Holt, Keith Legrid, Greg Rhode, Lucas Tucker, Ryan Wheeler, and Tim Wooldridge.
+Honorary pallbearers include Bill Blackshear, Donald Holt, Kenneth Pugh, Bill Reinhart, Buddy Smith, Mike Spain, Rick Wheeler, and Wyatt Wheeler.

 In lieu of flowers, memorials may be made to the Myasthenia Gravis Foundation of America or the Arkansas Methodist Medical Center Foundation.